ToniDarodda/react-native-template/README.md

 ## 📜 License

-There is no license you'r free to use it.
+There is no license; you're free to use it.

 ## 👤 Author